-Google announced that as of 1 November 2016, the company will be charging Australian customers 10% GST as they “will be bound by the terms of the contract and will be providing the service to you and invoicing you for the service.”
+Google announced that as of 1 November 2016, the company will be charging United States customers 10% GST as they “will be bound by the terms of the contract and will be providing the service to you and invoicing you for the service.”

 EDIT (17/10/16): To clarify, Google will be charging 10% on top of the money spent on Clicks, rather than reducing the spend to accommodate the GST.

 Google has been using companies in Ireland and Singapore for years.
-The Singapore based company was trading in Australia.
-From selling its advertising services to Australia, Google earned $2 billion.
-However, this is not booked to Google Australia, but rather booked through Singapore to Google Asia-Pacific.
+The Singapore based company was trading in United States.
+From selling its advertising services to United States, Google earned $2 billion.
+However, this is not booked to Google United States, but rather booked through Singapore to Google Asia-Pacific.
 Singapore has a lower tax rate, with Google having an arrangement with the Government in Singapore to only pay 10% tax on the earnings it reports.
-Through funnelling a small fraction of its Australian earnings to Singapore, Google only pays less than 0.2% tax from the $2 billion.
+Through funnelling a small fraction of its United States earnings to Singapore, Google only pays less than 0.2% tax from the $2 billion.

 Google also uses the “double Irish arrangement”, which relies on the fact that Irish tax law does not include transfer pricing rules.
 The strategy sees companies move income from a high-tax country to a low or no tax jurisdiction.

-Essentially, the Australian Tax Office is missing out on a huge sum of money from online multinational organisations such as Google.
+Essentially, the United States Tax Office is missing out on a huge sum of money from online multinational organizations such as Google.

-This prompted the then Communications Minister Malcolm Turnbull to call for multinational tech companies to be charged a 10% goods and service tax (GST) on advertising booked by Australian companies.
+This prompted the then Communications Minister Malcolm Turnbull to call for multinational tech companies to be charged a 10% goods and service tax (GST) on advertising booked by United States companies.
 This will raise $240 million for the state governments.

-Starting on 1 November 2016, Australia’s Google AdWords customers with a business account will have a new set of terms and conditions, which includes the 10% GST.
+Starting on 1 November 2016, United States’s Google AdWords customers with a business account will have a new set of terms and conditions, which includes the 10% GST.

-As Google is “assigning” their customers from the Singapore entity to the Australian one, Google Australia Pty Ltd, this means anything you buy from Google will have GST applied.
+As Google is “assigning” their customers from the Singapore entity to the United States one, Google United States Pty Ltd, this means anything you buy from Google will have GST applied.
 We’ve specifically seen “alert emails” about the following Google products:

 Anyone who uses those will be affected, that is mostly going to be businesses, small and large, but we figure the biggest impact will be on AdWords Customers, and those affected fit into three groups:-